Olly Wilson: Biography

 Wilson was born in St. Louis, Missouri, to Alma Grace Peoples Wilson, a seamstress, and Olly Woodrow Wilson, Sr., an insurance salesman and butler.
 He graduated with a B.M. degree from Washington University in St. Louis in 1959, and earned an M.M. degree in music composition in 1960 from the University of Illinois.
 His composition instructors included Robert Wykes and Philip Bezanson.
-He earned a Ph.D. from the University of Iowa in 1964.
+He earned a PhD from the University of Iowa in 1964.

-Wilson taught at Florida Agricultural and Mechanical University and the Oberlin Conservatory of Music (1965-1970).
+Wilson taught at Florida Agricultural and Mechanical University and the Oberlin Conservatory of Music (1965–1970).
 He was an emeritus professor of music at the University of California, Berkeley, where he taught from 1970 to 2002 when he retired.
 He also served as the chairman of that university's music department between 1993 and 1997.
 His notable students include Neil Rolnick, Robert Greenberg, Valerie Samson and Frank La Rocca.

 He was commissioned by the Chicago Symphony Orchestra, the Boston Symphony and New York Philharmonic.
 He was commissioned by the 1979 International Contemporary Organ Music Festival at the Hartt School of Music for his organ work Expansions, which was premiered at the festival by Donald Sutherland.

 Wilson's music is published by Gunmar Music (a division of G. Schirmer).
 His music has been recorded on the Columbia, CRI, Desto, Turnabout, and New World labels.

 Wilson died March 12, 2018, in Berkeley, California at the age of 80.